 Any Columbia University student or employee can be reimbursed for valid business and research related expenses.
 Prior-approval must be obtained from the professor or department that is providing funding.

-Please use the below links for general guidelines, forms, questions and online submission.
-You may also submit documentation in person to the APAM Financial Assistants in room 200 Mudd.
+Please use the below links for general guidelines, forms, questions and submission.
+If you have questions, please contact the APAM Financial Assistants in room 201A Mudd or call (212) 854-4457.

 Which reimbursement form to use?